orchestral/toolkit-docs/testbench/the-basic/environment.md

 ## Application Key

-Most application would require `APP_KEY` to be defined in order to use encryption:
+Most applications would require `APP_KEY` to be defined in order to use encryption:

 ```xml{4}
 <phpunit>